ZYZhaoYou/zhaoyou.github.io/index.md

 -You Zhao, Rui Hou#, Manufacturer Encroachment with Carbon Cap-and-Trade Policy under Asymmetric Information.

--You Zhao, Rui Hou#, The Value of Blockchain-Powered Secondary Markets in the Presence of Socially Conscious.
+-You Zhao, Rui Hou#, Zhonghui Ding, The Value of Blockchain-Powered Secondary Markets in the Presence of Socially Conscious.
 ### Conference
 -You Zhao, Rui Hou, Xiaogang Lin#, Qiang Lin.
 Two-period information sharing in a supply chain under unique and differentiated wholesale pricing strategies, SSOM2021, Guangzhou, China